noferestimorteza/resource-bounded-processes/README.md

 # Resource-Bounded Processes

 Early-stage prediction of resource-bound type (CPU-bound, I/O-bound, memory-bound, etc.) for threads using real-time Linux kernel event analysis.
-This repository contains the full pipeline — from raw kernel trace ingestion and feature extraction to labeling and model training — accompanying the research paper cited below.
+This repository contains the full pipeline, from raw kernel trace ingestion and feature extraction to labeling and model training accompanying the research paper cited below.

 ---